 The trails of this reservation are easy to moderate.
 An outer loop trail marked with yellow blazes (2.4 miles) runs through several wetlands and includes a spur trail (unmarked) in the far northwest that reaches the beaver complex.

-Three other trails marked with blue, green (coming soon) or orange (coming soon) blazes all provide hikers the opportunity to shorten the 2.4-mile outer loop.
+Two other trails marked with green and with orange blazes provide hikers the opportunity to shorten the 2.4-mile outer loop.
 Some areas may be very wet.

-The Forest Society will be working over the next few years to make improvements to the trail system that should include some treadway hardening, new bridges, a more defined and clear trail system, and a new parking and access area along Cherry Lane.
+The Forest Society will be working over the next few years to make improvements to the trail system that should include some treadway hardening, new bridges, a more defined and clear trail system.

 We hope you enjoy your visit!